Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 A lead generation funnel maps a lead's journey from brand awareness to action and represents the systematic approach salespeople and marketers take to generate quality prospects.
 Lead generation funnels are therefore broken down into stages that mirror your unique lead generation process, with more qualified leads moving further down the funnel to the bottom.
 Leads who make it through your lead gen funnel are marked as prospects for further nurturing.

-To create your own lead generation funnel, first map the systematic stages necessary to move a lead from awareness to action.
-Then, identify the actions the lead must take at each step to move down the funnel as well as the touchpoints necessary to spur them into action.
+There are two main types of lead generation funnels you can create and optimize — online and outbound.
+To create your own funnel, first map the systematic stages necessary to move a lead from awareness to action.
+Then, identify the actions the lead must take at each step to move down the funnel, as well as the touchpoints necessary to spur them into action.
 With this in mind, let's take a look at the common lead generation funnel stages to help you get started.

-As we mentioned above, there are three main lead generation funnel phases — top-of-funnel, middle-of-funnel, and bottom-of-funnel.
+As mentioned above, there are three main phases to help evaluate the effectiveness of your lead generation process — top-of-funnel, middle-of-funnel, and bottom-of-funnel.
 However, when mapping your own lead generation funnel, you can break it down further into five stages that better represent the lead journey from awareness to action.
 Let’s go over these stages and how leads move through each one:

 These top-of-funnel leads have become aware of your brand.
 They’ve maybe read your blog post or liked one of your Instagram posts.